goodekat/LIME-diagnostics-paper/README.md

     to generate a figure in the manuscript.
-  - [`raw`](data/raw) contains the raw versions of the data files (from Heike and CSAFE) that the above datasets are derived from. *Do not alter the data in these files.*:
+  - [`raw`](data/raw) contains the raw versions of the data files (from Heike and CSAFE) that the above datasets are derived from. *Do not alter the data in these files*:
       - [`CCFs_withlands.csv.zip`](data/raw/CCFs_withlands.csv.zip): raw
         version of the bullet training data
       - [`h224-set1-features.rds.zip`](data/raw/h224-set1-features.rds.zip)